AyushPatel101/LinkedList/README.md

 # LinkedList
-CS314 A5: An implementation of a LinkedList
+CS314 A5: An implementation of a LinkedList class that uses doubly-linked nodes.